 - rights of way

 Why is it important to review the certificate of title?

-- To ensure the person selling the property is the rightful owner of the property.
+- To make sure the person selling the property is the rightful owner of the property.

 - To confirm what you’re buying.
-Only one unit can be listed on each certificate of title.
+Only one unit can be on each certificate of title.
 If you are buying a parking stall or storage unit with the condominium unit, these may have separate certificates of title.
-Make sure you have reviewed all relevant certificates of title and all of the property you are planning to purchase is accounted for.
+Make sure you review all relevant certificates of title.

 - Be aware that the unit number on the certificate of title may be different from the physical unit number.
-Check the condominium plan to confirm the unit number on the certificate of title corresponds to the physical unit you are interested in buying.
+Check that the condominium plan to confirm the unit number on the certificate of title corresponds to the physical unit you are buying.

-- Check for any restrictions on how the property can be used (zoning, rights of way, restrictive covenants, easements) – for example, there may be a restrictive covenant preventing people from operating home businesses in condominium units.
+- Check for any restrictions on property usage (zoning, rights of way, restrictive covenants, easements).
+For example, there may be a restrictive covenant preventing people from operating home businesses in condominium units.

 Thank you to the Alberta Real Estate Association for allowing portions of their Condominium A to Z course manual to be adapted for use in this section.